 TDM — Sequence Implementation Without Catalog

 The TDM library includes a TDMSeqList Actor that holds a list of sequences.
-Open this Actor and populate it with the relevant information for your TDM implementation as follows:
+Open this Actor and populate the table parameter with the relevant information for your TDM implementation as follows:

-• SEQUENCE_NAME - the sequence name must be identical to the DB's sequence name if the next value is taken from the DB.
+• SEQUENCE_NAME — the sequence name must be identical to the DB sequence name if the next value is taken from the DB.

-• IN-MEMORY - useful for testing only, as it can only be used in a single node configuration.
+• IN-MEMORY — this parameter is useful for testing only, as it can only be used in a single-node configuration.

-• DB interface name - can be populated by either the target DB interface in order to get the next value from the DB sequence, or TDM in order to create a new DB sequence in the TDM DB.
+• DB interface name — this parameter can be populated with either the target DB interface (to get the next value from the DB sequence), or TDM (create a new DB sequence in the TDM DB).
 The DB interface name is supported for Oracle, DB2 and PostgreSQL DBs.
-The sequence Actors get the sequence name from the SEQUENCE_NAME column of the tdmSeqList.
+Sequence Actors obtain the sequence name from the SEQUENCE_NAME column of tdmSeqList.
 If the sequence does not exits in the DB, the sequence Actor creates it.

 Note: If the target DB does not have a sequence, or if it is neither Oracle, DB2 nor PostgreSQL, you can populate the Target DB interface name with TDM.
 The sequence will then be automatically created in the TDM DB.

-• INITIATE_VALUE_OR_FLOW - set an initial value for the sequence or populate the name of an inner flow, e.g. customerInitValue, to apply logic when getting the initial value.
-For example, you can set the initial value from the max value of the target table.
-The initial value is only relevant when getting the next value IN-MEMORY, or from a newly created DB sequence.
+• INITIATE_VALUE_OR_FLOW — this parameter defines either an initial value for the sequence or the name of an inner flow (e.g., customerInitValue) to apply logic when retrieving the initial value.
+For example, the initial value can be set to the maximum value of the target table.
+The initial value is relevant only when the next value is retrieved IN-MEMORY or from a newly created DB sequence.
 Otherwise, the next value is taken from the existing DB sequence.

 Notes:

-• Define an init flow to set the initial value for the newly created sequence based on the maximum value in the environment to avoid a collision.
+• Define an init flow to set the initial value for a newly created sequence based on the maximum value in the environment, to avoid collision.
 The init flow must return an external parameter named initialValue for the sequence Actor.

-• Use the 'IF NULL' function such as COALCASE in PG and NVL in Oracle when getting the initial value for the newly created sequence.
+• Use the 'IF NULL' function — such as COALCASE in PG or NVL in Oracle — when retrieving the initial value for the newly created sequence.
 For example: Select COALESCE(max(activity_id),0) + 100000 as init_activity_id from activity;

 Click here for more information about the sequence Actors.